Grace Coolidge: Personal life

 Coolidge had a penchant for animals and used her time in the White House to gather numerous pets, including several dogs and birds.
 The family's white collies, Rob Roy and Prudence Prim, were the most popular among the public.
 For her closer friends, she left calling cards on behalf of her dog in addition to her own.
 Coolidge received several wild animals as gifts and had them sent to live in the zoo, but she kept a raccoon, Rebecca.
 Despite the Coolidges' adoration for the raccoon, Rebecca wreaked havoc on the White House and scared the staff, and she too was sent to live at the zoo.

 The Coolidges always dined with guests or people staying at the White House during afternoon and evening meals, but each morning they ate breakfast privately in their bedroom.
-Through her role, she became friends with figures like Alice Roosevelt Longworth and William Howard Taft.
+Through her role, Grace Coolidge became friends with figures such as Alice Roosevelt Longworth and William Howard Taft.
 When Longworth discovered she was pregnant, Coolidge was the first person she told outside of her family.
 The Coolidges spent many of their weekends on the presidential yacht and vacationed in Massachusetts, South Dakota, Vermont, and Wisconsin.
 They also made occasional trips to attend events in New York City.
 In 1925, they established a Summer White House in Swampscott, Massachusetts.
-She chose the location, then regretted it when her husband was not happy.
-Coolidge enjoyed attending film and theater events, and was a common sight at the National Theatre.
+Coolidge chose the location, then regretted it when her husband was not happy.
+She enjoyed attending film and theater events, and was a common sight at the National Theatre.
 In some cases, she sat among the audience instead of in a box.
 Coolidge was also the first of the first ladies to listen to the radio in the White House.
-In early 1924, her younger son taught her how to swim.
+In early 1924, her younger son, Calvin Jr., taught her how to swim.
 According to Ike Hoover, the White House Chief Usher, Coolidge was the first first lady to try a cigarette.